KhronosGroup/glTF/specification/2.0/README.md

 Any updates made to glTF in a minor version will be backwards and forwards compatible.
 Backwards compatibility will ensure that any client implementation that supports loading a glTF 2.x file will also be able to load a glTF 2.0 file.
 Forwards compatibility will allow a client implementation that only supports glTF 2.0 to load glTF 2.x files while gracefully ignoring any new features it does not understand.

 A minor version update can introduce new features but will not change any previously existing behavior.
-Existing functionality could be deprecated in a minor version update, but it will not be removed.
+Existing functionality can be deprecated in a minor version update, but it will not be removed.

 Major version updates are not expected to be compatible with previous versions.